favouritefavil/Credit-Default-Risk-Modeling-Using-German-Credit-Data/README.md

 #### Model Selection

-A **Logistic Regression** model was selected for its interpretability and direct alignment with the concept of **Probability of Default (PD)** — the foundational metric in credit risk assessment.
+A **Logistic Regression** model was selected for its interpretability and direct alignment with the concept of **Probability of Default (PD)**: the foundational metric in credit risk assessment.

 #### Data Preparation Steps

 1. One-hot encoding of all categorical variables
 2. Target variable (`default_flag`) separated from feature set
-3. **Data leakage removed** — the original `credit_risk` encoding variable was identified and excluded
+3. **Data leakage removed:** the original `credit_risk` encoding variable was identified and excluded
 4. Train/test split: 80% training (800 records) / 20% test (200 records)
 5. Feature scaling applied using `StandardScaler`